flack/midgard-portable/README.md

  - Links to non-PK fields are not supported in Doctrine.
 So GUID-based link functionality is implemented in the adapter, which entails a performance penalty.
 Also, some cases (like parent GUID links) are not supported yet

- - Doctrine does not support value objects currently, so Metadata simulation is somewhat imperfect in the sense that the metadata columns are accessible through the object itself (e.g. `$topic->metadata_deleted`).
-The next planned Doctrine ORM release (2.5) will support for embedded objects (`Embeddable`), so this issue can be revisited once that is released.
+ - Metadata simulation is somewhat imperfect in the sense that the metadata columns are accessible through the object itself (e.g. `$topic->metadata_deleted`).
+This will be changed once we drop PHP 5.3 support by utilizing embedded objects (`Embeddable`) from Doctrine ORM 2.5.

 ### Runtime